 All TPO meetings are held in facilities that are accessible to persons with disabilities and to people who use public transit.
-People needing special accommodations to participate in TPO meetings should contact the River to Sea TPO five (5) business days in advance.
-Instructions for receiving assistance are included as part of the meeting notices.
+People needing special accommodations to participate in TPO meetings should contact the River to Sea TPO five-seven (57) business days in advance.
+Instructions for Public Participation Plan (Adopted 06-26-19) (Amended 06-24-20) (Draft 02-15-22)

+receiving assistance are included as part of meeting notices.